katydecorah/katydecorah.github.io/_drafts/2014-01-22-gesundheitswerk.md

 To achieve the same mixing of color, triangle uses `$bg`.

 ## Neato Burrito Feature
-Try removing the `z-index` on `:before`.
+Try adding a `z-index` to `:before`.
 You will be presented with a fun new take on the project and $100 dollars.

 And thanks to college German for understanding the title of the Dribbble shot.
 Jawohl!